FusionAuth/fusionauth-site/site/_drafts/device-authorization-grant.md

 Also required is the `Device Verification URL`.
 This is the URL that will be displayed to the end user where they will enter their short code.

 Next, the Advanced Configuration for a Tenant also has some new configuration.
 The `Device Grant User Code` generator is where you can specify what that short code looks like.
 It can be all numbers, all alpha, or both.
 You can also specify how long you want this code to be.
-We've taken the liberty to remove 'zero', 'one', and vowels from the possible characters to help remove issues with characters that look similar, and to naughty words from accidentally being generated.
+We've taken the liberty to remove 'zero', 'one', and vowels from the possible characters to help remove issues with characters that look similar, and to eliminate naughty words from accidentally being generated.
 The `Device Grant Code` duration is the time in seconds that the code will remain valid.
 To reduce brute force hacking the code can't be valid forever, but this value is configurable for your needs.

 The app that is installed on the device will call our new `/oauth2/device_authorize` endpoint.
 This will respond with: